vectorvalor2/RDP/README.md

 REDPARSON GAME ENGINE: A Model Controller//View Controller real-time 3D computer graphics software suite and AI game engine

-#ifndef Eraser: A Selection Sort In A Refined Search, Diagnoses and Applies Fixes To Deadlocks, Hang Ups, AND/OR Racing Conditions In Precedence
+#ifndef Eraser /*A Selection Sort In A Refined Search, Diagnoses and Applies Fixes To Deadlocks, Hang Ups, AND/OR Racing Conditions In Precedence*/
 #define Eraser(Expands all existing sections with more detail,\
 Refines wording for clarity and impact,\
 Adds new subsections for better organization,\